Signs and symptoms of high-functioning anxiety

 How can I deal with high-functioning anxiety?

-• Talk to a counsellor, friend, colleague or family member
+• Talk to a counsellor, friend or family member.

-• Make an appointment with your family doctor for an assessment or a referral
+• Make an appointment with your doctor for a mental health assessment or a referral.

-• Learn some mindfulness strategies – they can help anchor you in the present rather than worrying about the future
+• Learn some mindfulness and breathing exercises – they can help anchor you in the present rather than worrying about the future.

-• Look into cognitive-behavioural therapy to develop the skills to identify and challenge irrational and catastrophic thinking
+• Consider cognitive behaviour therapy (CBT) to develop the skills to identify and challenge unhelpful thoughts.

-• Make sure that your lifestyle is in order – limit caffeine, eat a healthy balanced and anti-inflammatory diet, and get regular exercise.
+• Make sure your lifestyle is in order – limit caffeine, eat a healthy balanced diet, make time for self-care, and exercise regularly.

 More from dealing with anxiety